Ysurac/FlightAirMap/README.md

 Flights are displayed on a 2D map that can be from : OpenStreetMap, Mapbox, MapQuest, Yandex, Bing, Google,...
 Or a 3D map using OpenStreetMap or Bing.

 It can be used with Dump1090 or any SBS source.
-Can also be used with virtual airlines sources like FlightGear, whazzup.txt from IVAO, VATSIM, phpvms,...
+Can also be used with virtual airlines sources like FlightGear, whazzup.txt from IVAO, VATSIM, phpvms, Virtual Airlines Manager,...

 It also support glidernet APRS source.